rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

   * You should see that Lodash makes up a huge part of your Webpack bundle whereas your actual source code takes up only a minimal part
 * Explore more Webpack addons and introduce them to your application
   * You can also come up with more npm scripts for different Webpack addons
+* Optional React: Check out the [minimal React with Webpack setup](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/)
+  * Put it into your advanced Webpack application
+  * Confirm your final result with the official {{% a_blank "advanced React with Webpack setup" "https://github.com/rwieruch/advanced-react-webpack-babel-setup" %}}

 <hr class="section-divider">